RiftValleySoftware/RVS_BlueThoth/README.md

 ![Icon](icon.png)

-ClassicalGas
+Blue Van Clef
 =

-This is a "Bluetooth Explorer" app that was written in order to demonstrate using Bluetooth Classic in iOS, using CoreBluetooth.
+This is a "Bluetooth Explorer" app that was written in order to develop a general-purpose Core Bluetooth "Wrapper" SDK, and learn Bluetooth.